hangoclong/CMD-2025/week3/s8/readme.md

 # Week 3, Session 8: Data Flow & Componentization

-**Objective:** To master data flow between screens using React Navigation's route parameters and learn how to break down complex UIs into reusable components for the "GuessQuest" project.
+**Objective:** To master data flow between screens using React Navigation's route parameters and learn how to break down complex UIs into reusable components for the "GuessQuest" project

 > **Note:** This session continues directly from Session 7.
 You should have completed the React Navigation setup from the previous session and have a working GuessQuest app with navigation between screens.